 Thin Markets and RTO Delivery Challenges

 There is no question as to the importance of training for an industry’s growth and competitiveness, or how it can support people to secure employment.
 The industries we work with clearly tell us where skills gaps are and where opportunities for training exist.
-Still, the same challenges rear their head for most industries we support.
+However, challenges exist in the delivery of training for most industries we support.
 Those located in regional, rural or remote areas have limited access to training.
 Training for highly technical skills is also hard to come by, especially if expensive materials or machinery are required.
-The national training packages are updated to include the necessary qualifications and skills standards as specified by industry, but this does not drive training delivery.
-One key question stands out – why are registered training providers (RTOs) not delivering these qualifications and skills standards?
+The national training packages are updated to include the necessary qualifications and skills standards as specified by industry, but this does not in itself generate training delivery.
+One key question stands out – why are registered training providers (RTOs) choosing not to deliver much needed qualifications and skills standards?

 Skills Impact is conducting research to explore the mismatch between known skill shortages and the lack of training supplied to these industries.
 We believe there are solutions, but first we need to understand the nature of the barriers to delivery and what can be done to encourage more RTOs to deliver training and for enterprises to actively seek training for staff.

 This work has been identified by Industry Reference Committees (IRCs) as an area requiring better understanding.

 We are looking at qualifications within the horticultural, agricultural and forestry related industries to identify the barriers to enrolments and generate advice about the best means to address VET delivery, quality, relevance and access issues.